Bangka Belitung Islands: Geography

 Bangka Belitung is entirely surrounded by water.
-It is bordered by Natuna Sea to the north, Karimata Strait to the east, Java Sea to the south and Bangka Strait to the west.
+It is bordered by the Natuna Sea to the north, Karimata Strait to the east, Java Sea to the south and Bangka Strait to the west.
 The natural state of Bangka Belitung province is largely a plateau, valley and a small portion of the mountains and hills.
 Lowland altitude average of about 50 m above sea level and altitude mountain areas among others to Mount Maras reach 699 m in Belinyu District, Bangka.
 Mount Tajam Kaki height is approximately 500 m above sea level on the island of Belitung.
 As for the hilly areas like Bukit Menumbing reaches a height of approximately 445 m in the Bukit Nenas and Mangkol district with a height of about 395 m above sea level in the Pangkalan Baru district.
 Soil in Bangka Belitung generally has a pH or acidic soil reaction averaging below 5, but has a very high aluminium content.
 Within it are various minerals, such as tin, sand, quartz sand, granite, kaolin, clay, and others.

 The province is connected by sea waters and small islands.
-Overall land and water Bangka Belitung is an integral part of the plains of Sunda, so that its waters are part of the Sunda Shelf with a sea depth of no more than 30 meters.
-As the water area, Bangka Belitung has two types of waters, namely the open waters and semi-enclosed waters.
+Bangka Belitung is an integral part of the plains of Sunda, so that its waters are part of the Sunda Shelf with a sea depth of no more than 30 metres.
+As regards the water area, Bangka Belitung has two types of waters, namely the open waters and semi-enclosed waters.
 Open water contained around Bangka island located to the north, east and south of the island of Bangka.
 While there is a semi-enclosed waters in the straits and bays Kelabat Bangka in Bangka North.
 Waters on the island of Belitung are generally open.
 In addition, as the territorial waters of the sea, the area of Bangka Belitung Island also has many rivers such as Baturusa, Layang, Manise, and Kurau rivers.

 Bangka Belitung has various kinds of quality wood that is traded outside the region, such as pelawan, meranti, ramin, mambalong, mandaru, bulin and kerengas.
 Other forest plants found in the island are keramunting, buk-buk, mate ayem, kapuk, jelutung, pulai, gelam, meranti rawa, mentagor, mahang, various species of mangrove, and others.
 Other forest products are natural honey and rattan.
 Bangka Belitung is also known for its bitter honey.
 Fauna in Bangka Belitung have more common similarities with the fauna in the Riau Archipelago and Peninsular Malaysia than with Sumatra.
 Some of the animals that can be found in Bangka Belitung are deer, wild boar, beruk, eagle, weasel, and hare, among others.